 Choosing Hydrangeas for Your Garden

-Hydrangeas have an old-fashioned charm that is hard to resist.
-Not only are they beautiful, they are easy to cultivate and are long blooming.
-They can be used for group plantings, as shrub borders, in containers and as cut flowers.
+Hydrangeas have a classic charm that is hard to resist.
+Not only are they beautiful, but they are also easy to cultivate and are long-blooming.
+Hydrangeas bring a wow-factor to any landscape!
+They're commonly used for group plantings, as shrub borders, in containers, and as cut flowers.

 Best Hydrangeas for the Sun

 Limelight Hydrangea: Limelight Hydrangea is a slightly more compact, easy to care for, panicle hydrangea cultivar developed by Proven Winners.
-Hydrangea paniculata 'Limelight' typically grows to 6-8’ feet tall and as wide.
+Hydrangea paniculata 'Limelight' typically grows to 6 to 8 feet tall and as wide.
 It is known for producing sizeable cone-shaped lime colored flowers.

-Vanilla Strawberry Hydrangea: Vanilla Strawberry Hydrangea has giant 10" blooms that appear in mid-summer and begin a pristine white.
-Two weeks later they turn a blush pink before changing to a dark rose color!
+Vanilla Strawberry Hydrangea: Vanilla Strawberry Hydrangea has giant 10 inch blooms that appear in mid-summer and begin a pristine white.
+This hydrangea's blooms turn a blush pink before changing to a dark rose color!